 UC4.11 The system must be able print the data entry sheet.

-UC5.0 The system must be able to flag an Invoice record if exceptions or data is missing in the invoice.
+UC5.0 The system must be able to send a memo if there are exceptions or data is missing in the invoice.

-UC 5.1 The system must have a checkbox for flagging the record as having an exception if any of the information is missing or incorrect and a exceptions memo needs to be send.
+UC 5.1 The memo must have a checkbox for flagging the record as having an exception if any of the information is missing or incorrect.

-UC5.2 The system must allow for briefly describing the exception.
+UC5.2 The memo must allow for briefly describing the exception.

-UC5.3The system must include a memo area to confirm if the exception memo has been sent to the contract team for clarifications.

 UC6.0The system must allow editing/updating of an invoice record.

-UC6.1 The system must allow updating a record after receiving clarifications from the contracts team.
+UC6.1 The system must allow updating an invoice record after receiving clarifications from the contracts team.

-UC6.2 The system must allow for contract extensions to be recorded.

-UC6.2The system must allow the removal of the exceptions flag after correct information has been updated in the record.

-UC7.0 The system must be able to save check details for an invoice for handling inquiries

-UC 7.1The invoice must have a check box to show as paid or unpaid.

-UC7.2 The invoice must have an area to enter check/payment details when accounts payables provides the information back to the accounting team.

-UC8.0The system must be able to calculate accruals for a specified period.
+UC7.0The system must be able to calculate accruals for a specified period.

-UC8.1 The system must be able to calculate all payments made for a period.
+UC7.1 The system must be able to calculate all payments made for a period.